phemmerling/ambient_weather_api/README.md

 ## How It Works

 The application uses Flask, a Python web framework, to create a lightweight web server.
-It communicates with the Ambient Weather WS-2902D weather station to collect weather data such as temperature, humidity, wind speed, and more.
-The collected data is then made available through a RESTful API endpoint `/weather` for external consumption.
+It communicates with the Ambient Weather WS-2902D weather station console to collect weather data such as temperature, humidity, wind speed, and more.
+The collected data is then made available through a RESTful API endpoint `/weather` for external consumption, in this case, Prometheus.

 ### Prerequisites